 The best sports tournaments bring together teams from far and wide, which makes transportation a crucial element for participating teams.
 As the host team, you can welcome your competition by helping the incoming clubs plan their trips into your city.

 The first thing each away team will want to do is take equipment inventory to decide how many buses they’ll need to book.
 How much gear teams travel with will impact their bus selection, especially when it comes to storage space.

 Point the opposing coaches or team managers toward our Quick Guide to Choosing a Bus Type — it’s the easiest way to make the decision.
 The guide asks all the right questions and shows off important features for each of our bus options.

 Pro tip: if you are coaching a small team this year, you may want to opt for renting a sprinter van instead of an entire bus.
 Bus.com offers sprinter van rentals in Toronto that can fit up to 15 passengers and even be driven by a member of your team.

 The next step is to reserve a bus.
 Sports teams often favour the coach bus, an attractive option due to its size (capacity up to 55), comfortable seating, air conditioning, bathroom, and spacious undercarriage storage for all the team’s equipment and luggage.
-Smaller teams that carry gear might prefer the mini coach, which has all the comfortable amenities of the regular coach along with storage.
+Smaller teams that carry gear might prefer the mini coach over a full-sized coach bus, which has all the comfortable amenities of the regular coach along with storage.
 Teams travelling shorter distances or simply trying to lower their per player price should consider renting a school bus or a mini bus.